LCOGT/neoexchange/README.md

 ### 1.7.2

 New MPC site code (Q58) for the 0.4m telescope at Siding Spring.
+Use case-sensitive searches for updating NEOCP Bodies.

 ### 1.7.1